mocdaniel/dashing-icinga2/README.md

   "icingaweb2": {
     "url": "http://localhost/icingaweb2"
   },
-  "suppress_flicker": false
+  "show_only_hard_state_problems": false
 }
 ```

-The `suppress_flicker`-option lets dashing ignore warnings and criticals until they become a hard state warning or hard state critical (off by default).
+The `show_only_hard_state_problems`-option lets dashing ignore warnings and criticals until they become a hard state warning or hard state critical (off by default).

 If you prefer to use client certificates, set the `pki_path` attribute.
 The Icinga 2
 job expects the certificate file names based on the local FQDN e.g. `pki/icinga2-master1.localdomain.crt`.